About Ben Bagdikian

 In the 1960s he left daily reporting to do longer pieces for national magazines on politics, poverty, and the civil rights movement.
 In 1970, he became an assistant managing editor at the Washington Post, where he helped break the Pentagon Papers story.
 He also began to delve more deeply into the changing structure of the media business in the 1970s, which led to his 1983 book, The Media Monopoly.
 This seminal analysis of the impact of media consolidation on the independence and quality of American journalism has since gone through seven editions.

-In addition to The Media Monopoly, Ben's books include In the Midst of Plenty: The Poor in America; The Information Machines; The Effete Conspiracy and Other Crimes by the Press; Caged: Eight Prisoners and Their Keepers; and Double Vision: Reflections on My Heritage, Life, and Profession.
+In addition to The Media Monopoly, Ben's books included In the Midst of Plenty: The Poor in America; The Information Machines; The Effete Conspiracy and Other Crimes by the Press; Caged: Eight Prisoners and Their Keepers; and Double Vision: Reflections on My Heritage, Life, and Profession.

-He counts among his many honors a shared Pulitzer Prize; a Peabody Award for critical coverage of broadcast commentary; a John Simon Guggenheim Fellowship; a Citation of Merit as "Journalism's Most Perceptive Critic," awarded by the American Society of Journalism School Administrators; and the James Madison Award, bestowed by the American Library Association in recognition of work furthering access to government information.
+He counted among his many honors a shared Pulitzer Prize; a Peabody Award for critical coverage of broadcast commentary; a John Simon Guggenheim Fellowship; a Citation of Merit as "Journalism's Most Perceptive Critic," awarded by the American Society of Journalism School Administrators; and the James Madison Award, bestowed by the American Library Association in recognition of work furthering access to government information.

-A Note from Ben
+A Note From Ben

 In a world of change, of massive human suffering as well as new sources of hope, Mother Jones continues to expose corrupt and inhumane events in the world and at the same time continues pointing the way to a better world.
 That is why the naming of the Ben Bagdikian Fellowship Program is such an honor for me.